African pygmy mouse

-African pygmy mice reach breeding age at about 6 to 8 weeks.
+The African pygmy mouse reaches breeding age at about 6 to 8 weeks.
 Pregnancy lasts for around 20 days and the litter of about three young is born blind and hairless.
-Their eyes open after 2 weeks, and weaning is complete after 4 weeks.
-The lifespan is about 2 years, although individual specimens have been reported to live over 4 years in captivity.Newborn puppies weight between 0,1and 0,6g the longest recordded lifespan of the African dwarf mouse is 4 years 6 months.
+Average weight of puppies at birth is 0.73 g Their eyes open after 2 weeks, and weaning is complete after 3 weeks. and the average length of the cubs at birth is 14.7 mm The lifespan is about 2 years, although individual specimens have been reported to live over 4 years in captivity.

 The African pygmy mouse has a number of unique traits.
 It stacks pebbles in front of its burrow.
 Overnight, the pebbles gather dew and in the morning, the pygmy mouse drinks the dew on the pebbles.
 After that, it retires to its den.
 Its method of sex determination has also been found to differ from most mammals in that rearrangements of the X chromosome have led to many XY individuals actually being female.

-They live in colonies or in pairs in grass close to water and are excellent climbers.
+The species lives in colonies or in pairs in grass close to water and is an excellent climber.